JohnySeven/TWatchSKDesigner/README.md

 ## Installing Designer
 BAS: write this after Jan gets the first version ready to release.
+### Windows installation
+Download current TWatchDesignerSetup.msi from [Releases](https://github.com/JohnySeven/TWatchSKDesigner/releases/) into your computer.
+When download is complete, double click on downloaded file and run installation on your computer.
+When installation is finished open Start menu and type "twatchskdesigner" it should popup as found applications, hit enter and you're ready to go.

 ## Installing TWatchSK
 After you install Designer, the first thing you'll want to use it for is to install TWatchSK onto your T-WATCH-2020.
 The following steps will guide you through the process.